 With that in mind, you might want to hold off on quitting until you’ve collected your bonus and used up that hard-earned vacation.

-Two weeks notice: While it is widely considered the norm to give your employer two weeks’ notice before vacating your position, it is not a legal requirement.
+Two weeks’ notice: While giving your employer two weeks’ notice before vacating your position is widely considered the norm, it is not a legal requirement.

 Resignation letter: It’s a good idea to submit your resignation in writing, so that you have documentation in case your employer decides to dispute the details of your departure in court.
 Otherwise, it’s your word against theirs.